-Workers’ compensation was established to help employers who have suffered injury on the job, even if they carry some fault in the incident.
+Workers’ compensation was established to help employers who have suffered an injury on the job, even if they carry some fault in the incident.
 In many cases, these employees are entitled to compensation for their lost wages and medical bills.
 Below, we answer some of the commonly asked questions regarding Florida’s workers’ compensation laws.

 Workers’ compensation is an exclusive solution for employees injured on the job.
 This is a type of insurance that helps employees get the compensation they need and protects employers from lawsuits.
 Employers in the state of Florida with four or more employees are required to have workers’ compensation coverage.
 If your employer unlawfully fails to offer workers’ compensation, however, you can file a lawsuit.